Featured image of post Create a MySQL replica database in 4 short steps (2025)

 Further reading on database scaling

-Follow along with the MySQL master-slave replication on video
+Follow along with the MySQL source-replica video

 Note: If you want to comment on this article, please do so on the YouTube video.